The entire book appears at this link with chapters added after appearing online:

 ditch near a huge decrepit apartment complex.
 He sits around

 Kids bicycle about like mad fruit flies.
-Cars drift
+Cars race along

-Tyger determines this to be a psychically safe area and
+Tyger determines this to be a psychically safe area,

-lights up a marijuana roach.
-He inhales deeply, leans back, and
+lighting up a marijuana roach.
+He inhales deeply, leans back,

 Feeling a bit overheated after a spell, the detective from